jobinesh/cloud-native-applications/grpc-helidon-hr-example/README.md

 ## A Simple Department-Employee Example Illustrating Create Read Update Delete (CRUD) operations with gRPC APIs
 To Run this example do the following
 1. Clone the repository https://github.com/jobinesh/cloud-native-applications.git
-2. Open a terminal and perfrom the following
+2. Open a terminal and do the following
 ```
 $ cd  cloud-native-applications/grpc-helidon-hr-example
 $ mvn install